1. What is a Rudraksha?

 13. Can I share my Rudraksha with someone else?

 No, you should not share your Rudraksha with anyone else, since the Rudraksha adapts to the wearer.

 14. People ask, Can ladies wear?

 Yes, of course.
 According to our authentic scriptures, Rudraksha can be worn at all times by all persons irrespective of gender, caste, or creed.
 Even animals benefit by wearing Rudraksha beads.

 15. Is it that only Hindus can wear?

 No, all religions can wear.
-Chakras are there in human body irrespective of caste and creed.
-Ancient texts have not limited wearing of these beads to any caste, religion or sex.
+Chakras are there in the human body irrespective of caste and creed.
+Ancient texts have not limited the wearing of these beads to any caste, religion, or sex.

-16. Non - Veg and alcohol have become the part of our food.
+16. Non - Veg and alcohol have become a part of our food.
 Are we therefore disqualified to wear Rudraksha?

 17. How can we tell if a Rudraksha has lost its vibrancy?

 Rudraksha has a certain quality by nature, so it is important to wear them on the body in a way that treats the Rudraksha with respect and care.
 Rudraksha should not be worn like jewelry and kept aside later.
 When a person decides to wear a Rudraksha, it should become like a part of them.